-Real Estate and Probate Attorney in Tampa St. Petersburg Area
+Probate Attorney in Tampa St. Petersburg Florida

-“My goal in every case is to help my clients exercise their rights and perform their duties with as little risk as practical and as quickly as legally possible.”
+“My goal in every probate case is to help my clients exercise their rights and perform their duties with as little risk as practical and as quickly as legally possible.”

 Most cases begin with a free phone consultation where James W. Martin learns the facts of the case.
 He takes all calls himself at 727-821-0904, so potential clients speak directly to this Florida attorney.